Our knowledge of orthopaedics. Your best health.

 Rehabilitation plays an important role in getting you back to your daily activities.
 An exercise program will help you regain elbow and forearm motion and strength.
 Your surgeon will develop a rehabilitation plan based on the surgical procedures you required.

-In some cases, your doctor will instruct you or a family member with basic exercises to begin at home a few days following surgery.
-In more advanced surgeries, physical therapy is often prescribed after the first postoperative visit to facilitate motion, strength, and return of function of the elbow.
-The type and duration of therapy will depend on the type of problem you have and the type of surgery you required.
+• In more advanced surgeries, physical therapy is often prescribed after the first postoperative visit to enable motion and restore strength and function to the elbow.
+The type and duration of therapy will depend on the type of problem you have and the type of surgery that was performed.

 Complications